-This form is due to the Masters Coordinator before the middle of the semester prior to registering for COMM 795.
+This form is due to the Master's coordinator before the middle of the semester prior to registering for COMM 795.
 For students conducting thesis research in the summer, this is mid-term of the previous spring semester.
 Students are not permitted to register for thesis credits until this form is completed and approved by the program coordinator.

 Date:

-Student Name: Student Banner ID @
+Student Name: Student Banner ID: @

 Student Signature:

 Tentative Thesis Topic:

-- rs' willingness to serve on this thesis committee, but the the Master's coordinator and department chairperson. al of any intended thesis topic.
+Signatures below indicate the faculty members' willingness to serve on this thesis committee, but the committee structure is subject to approval by the Master's coordinator and department chairperson.
+These signatures do not indicate final approval of any intended thesis topic.

 Thesis Chair: Signature:

 Committee Member: Signature:

 Committee Member: Signature:

-this request and that he/she has reviewed the SGSR nes, instructions for RTAF and IRB submissions, and has read
+Student signature indicates he/she is making this request and that he/she has reviewed the SGSR thesis/dissertation web site, pertinent deadlines, instructions for RTAF and IRB submissions, and has read the thesis/dissertation manual.

-Master's Coordinator Approval: Date:
+Master's Coordinator Approval Date: ------------------------------- -- ------- --